35 Best Businesses To Start With 5k [Start Today]

 35. Security Company

-Requirements: Liability insurance, security equipment, license, minimum 1-year experience
+Requirements: Liability insurance, proper security equipment, a license, and at least a year of experience in the field.

 Expected Income: $40,000-$60,000 per security guard per year